Sophia-Gold/AD-Talk/AD-Talk.md

 Differentiation was a motivating example for computation from the very beginning:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![](img/DifferenceEngine.jpg)
-In 1822, 15 years before the general purpose Analytical Engine, Charles Babbage described the __Difference Engine__ sparking interest in analogue computers for the purpose of calculating derivatives that would last well into the 20th century.
+In 1822 Charles Babbage described the __Difference Engine__ sparking interest in analogue computers for the purpose of calculating derivatives that would last well into the 20th century.

 ---